Haneol-Kijm/InverseProblem/README.md

 # InverseProblem
-To solve inverse problem on fastMRI data with Transformer and Mixer networks
+To solve inverse problem on various dataset with Transformer and Mixer networks